 Appeal by either the Complainant or the Respondent of a Decision of a Student Conduct Board or University Hearing Officer.
-Decisions of a Student Conduct Board or University hearing officer may be appealed to the Vice Chancellor for Enrollment Management and Student Affairs by filing a written appeal with the Office of Student Conduct within five (5) business days of the written notification of the decision of the Student Conduct Board or UTC hearing officer.
+Decisions of a Student Conduct Board or a University hearing officer may be appealed to the Vice

+Chancellor for Student Development by filing a written appeal with the Office of Student Conduct within five (5) business days of the written notification of the decision of the Student Conduct Board or UTC hearing officer.
 Upon receipt of the appeal, the Office of Student Conduct will send a copy of the appeal to the non-appealing party.
 The non-appealing party may respond to the appeal by filing a written response within three (3) calendar days after receipt of the appeal.
 The grounds for an appeal are limited to the following: (1) the student's rights were violated in the hearing process; (2) new relevant material evidence or information has been provided that could not have been discovered at the time of the hearing; (3) the information presented did not support the decision by a preponderance of the evidence standard; (4) the sanction(s) imposed were not appropriate for the violation; or (5) a member of the Student Conduct Board or the University hearing officer had a conflict of interest or bias for or against the Complainant or the Respondent.
-Within ten (10) calendar days of the Office of Student Conduct's receipt of the appeal or the response to the appeal, whichever is later, the Vice Chancellor for Enrollment Management and Student Affairs shall: (1) uphold the decision; (2) amend the decision; (3) return the case to the Student Conduct Board or University hearing officer for reconsideration; or (4) overturn the decision.
-The decision of the Vice Chancellor for Enrollment Management and Student Affairs may be appealed by either party to the Chancellor within five (5) business days of the written notification of the decision.
-The procedures and grounds for appeals to the Chancellor shall be the same as the procedures and grounds for appeals to the Vice Chancellor for Enrollment Management and Student Affairs.
+Within ten (10) calendar days of the Office of Student Conduct's receipt of the appeal or the response to the appeal, whichever is later, the Vice Chancellor for Student Development shall: (1) uphold the decision; (2) amend the decision; (3) return the case to the Student Conduct Board or University hearing officer for reconsideration; or (4) overturn the decision.
+The decision of the Vice Chancellor for Student Development may be appealed by either party to the Chancellor within five (5) business days of the written notification of the decision.
+The procedures and grounds for appeals to the Chancellor shall be the same as the procedures and grounds for appeals to the Vice Chancellor for Student Development.